PureDarwin/puredarwin.github.io/src/handbook/building.md

 nix run .#vm
 ```

-Under the Nix layer, the Darwin sources themselves are compiled by CMake, and both
+Under the Nix layer, the Darwin sources themselves are compiled by CMake.
+That CMake
+tree exists because Apple's Xcode projects had to be ported to it, and it is driven by
+Nix rather than used on its own; configuring it by hand is not a supported path.
+Both
-layers rely on a cross toolchain the project builds for itself.
-There is also one
+layers rely on a cross toolchain the project builds for itself, and there is one
 proprietary prerequisite that has not yet been designed out.
 Those four topics get a
 page each: